TheUbMunster/stg-blog/memory-allocator/memory-allocator.md

 [^20]: Lazy allocation/initialization/computation refers to the idea of beginning a task, not certain if you're going to utilize the resource (but it is avaliable if you need it).

+[^21]: An invariant in a data structure means that the data structure has a certain articulable property that *is always true*.
+In this case, our invariant is that there are never two adjacent free nodes (because if there were, our code responsible for merging free nodes would have coalesced them into a single node).

+[^22]: [This article](https://blog.gceasy.io/what-is-java-heap-fragmentation/) explains heap fragmentation very simply

 [^69]: [Link to paper](https://arxiv.org/abs/2204.10455).